Draton Compiler And Toolchain Architecture

 - tooling/docs/examples/tests

-- self-host parity work if relevant
+- self-host rewrite alignment if relevant

 The reverse order is risky and usually causes drift.